yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-event-hubs.md

 1. Create a new Shared Access Policy in the Event Hubs Namespace with **Manage** access.
 This is a best practice, as opposed to using the root access key for the namespace to securely send and receive events.

     ![Create a new Shared Access Policy](/images/tutorials/azure/azure-event-hubs/azure-event-hubs-shared-access-key.png "Create a new Shared Access Policy")

 ## Configure Kafka Connect

-While Kafka’s core broker functionality is being replaced by Event Hubs, Kafka Connect can still be used to connect the YugabyteDB CDC to the Event Hubs we just created.
-The _connect-distributed.sh _script is used to start Kafka Connect in a distributed mode.
-This script can be found in the _/bin _directory of the downloaded Kafka distribution.
+While Kafka's core broker functionality is being replaced by Event Hubs, Kafka Connect can still be used to connect the YugabyteDB CDC to the Event Hubs we just created.
+The _connect-distributed.sh_ script is used to start Kafka Connect in a distributed mode.
+This script can be found in the _bin_ directory of the downloaded Kafka distribution.

 A Kafka Connect configuration file is required to provide information about the bootstrap servers (in this case, the Event Hubs host), cluster coordination, and data conversion settings, just to name a few.
 [Refer to the official documentation](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-kafka-connect-tutorial#configure-kafka-connect-for-event-hubs) for a sample Kafka Connect configuration for Event Hubs.

 1. Create a Kafka Connect configuration file named _event-hubs.config_.

     ```config
     bootstrap.servers={YOUR.EVENTHUBS.FQDN}:9093
     group.id=$Default